elena-maximenko/luxury-hotel/README.md

     There is only one module in this application.
 It is named SummaryTask4.
 In current application Tomcat, MySQL, Log4j, commons-email, commons-fileupload, commons-io are used.
     Test for this web site via JUnit are planned.

-    Also as there is only one admin page yet, pages for Manager and Client'll be designed.
     Adding Maven support is considered.

  Authors and contacts